Quality of life comparison

-In United States, approximately 5.8 per 1,000 infants die before they reach the age of one.
-In Bahrain, on the other hand, 9.2 per 1,000 infants do.
+In United States, approximately 5.3 children die before they reach the age of one as of 2020.
+In Bahrain, on the other hand, 8.3 children do as of 2020.

 United States has a total of 19,924 km of coastline.
 In Bahrain, that number is 161 km.